meshhq/MeshStudioWebsite/README.md

 ## Deployment

-We use Github Pages to host the site, with Cloudfare handling the reverse proxy responsibilities.
+We use Github Pages to host the site, with Cloudflare handling the reverse proxy responsibilities.

 ### Building the site prior to pushing
 For your changes to be reflected, you need to rebuild the site prior to pushing up your changes.
 To rebuild the production site, run: